YuZhengM/scvmap-tutorial/docs/source/index.rst

 and impacts of genetic variations at the single-cell level.
 With the accumulation of genome-wide association studies (GWAS) and single-cell genomic data, there is an urgent need for comprehensive analysis and efficient exploration of these data to uncover the underlying biological processes.
-For this purpose, we designed SCVdb (https://bio.liclab.net/scvdb/), a comprehensive user-friendly, large-scale database that is designed to provide cell populations of interest for relevant traits or diseases at the cellular level or at the level of cell types, and to provide them with comprehensive annotation and enrichment analysis.
-The current version of SCVdb supports ``~180`` scATAC-seq datasets and ``over 15,800`` fine-mapping result datasets.
+For this purpose, we designed scVMAP (https://bio.liclab.net/scvmap/), a comprehensive user-friendly, large-scale database that is designed to provide cell populations of interest for relevant traits or diseases at the cellular level or at the level of cell types, and to provide them with comprehensive annotation and enrichment analysis.
+The current version of scVMAP supports ``~180`` scATAC-seq datasets and ``over 15,800`` fine-mapping result datasets.
 The number of valid trait- or disease-scATAC-seq data pairs exceeds ``1,923,500``, among which the number of trait- or disease-cell pairs is as high as ``15.95 billion``, providing valuable resources for exploring the functional localization of single-cell variations.
 In addition, we